 - The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Pohnpei has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2006, Pohnpei's unreserved fund balance of the General Fund was approximately 82.2% of annual revenues.
-This is an extremely favorable indicator, and is due mainly to a \$4.2 million decrease in the reserves for compact programs.
+In this analysis, only the General Fund is considered. - For the year ended September 30, 2007, Pohnpei's unreserved fund balance of the General Fund was approximately 92.2% of annual revenues.
+This is an extremely favorable indicator, and is a continued improvement from the ratios in prior periods.